 Here are several ways to boost your table turnover without compromising on service quality:

-- Track employee statistics on no shows, sick times and lates
+- Track employee engagement with statistics on no shows, sick times and lates

 - Get feedback on every shift from employees thanks to automated surveys

 - Identify top performers and those who show the highest risk of churn

 - Monitor employee engagement and how it changes over time